mixmaxhq/frecency/README.md

 ```

 Frecency saves timestamps of your recent selections to calculate a score.
+More timestamps result in more granular frecency scores, but frecency data takes up more
+space in localStorage.

 You can modify this with an option in the constructor.
 ```js
 new Frecency({